NERC-CEH/nanofase/doc/data-structure.md

-# Data structure
+# Database structure

-Structure of data output from `Database` objects:
+Proposed structure of data output from `Database` objects:

 *Work in progress - `Database` objects not currently implemented.*